Understanding DNA: The Blueprint of Life

 The Structure of DNA: Double Helix

-The iconic structure of DNA is the double helix.
-James Watson and Francis Crick first described this spiral ladder formation in 1953.
-A strand of DNA is made up of nucleotides linked in a chain.
-Each nucleotide, the building block of DNA, consists of a phosphate group, a sugar molecule (deoxyribose), and one of four nitrogenous bases: adenine (A), thymine (T), cytosine (C), and guanine (G).
-The sequence of these bases encodes genetic information.
+You’ve probably seen the double helix image a thousand times — that twisted ladder shape.
+James Watson and Francis Crick described it back in 1953, and it’s stuck as one of the most recognizable shapes in science.
+Each strand of DNA is basically a long chain of building blocks called nucleotides.
+Every nucleotide has three parts: a phosphate group, a sugar molecule (deoxyribose), and one of four nitrogenous bases — adenine (A), thymine (T), cytosine (C), and guanine (G).
+The order of those bases is what actually encodes your genetic information.

 Base Pairing: The Basics